 Café Reggio is an authentic Italian café.
 It’s full of character and it’s busy all the time.
-Its décor takes us right back to the 20’s when it was founded.
-The retro atmosphere is all over the place with its quirky paintings, vintage furniture and famous silver espresso machine made in 1902.
+Its décor takes us right back to the 20s when it was founded.
+The retro atmosphere is all over the place with its quirky paintings, vintage furniture, and famous silver espresso machine made in 1902.
 It’s a joy to sit and watch it.

 It’s one of those places you can imagine in black and white photos.
 It’s like stepping back in time.
 That’s the reason it’s so fascinating.
-It probably is also one of the reasons it was one of the favourite David Bowie’s spots.
+It probably is also one of the reasons it was one of the favourite David Bowie spots.

 The menu is varied and eclectic.
 It goes from classic pasta to paninis and sandwiches with a bit of twist.
-I have asked for a Perugia panini that is served with fontina cheese, pears, walnuts, honey mustard in tramezzino bread and rocket (arugula) salad.
+I have asked for a Perugia panini that is served with fontina cheese, pears, walnuts, honey mustard in tramezzino bread, and rocket (arugula) salad.
 Mine had pears in a very harmonious combination with fine Italian cheese.

-The service exceptional too.
+The service is exceptional too.
 Friendly and very helpful.
 Price is another reason to visit it as soon as you stop in that part of New York.
 It’s reasonable for the quality service you have all the time.

 For drinks, my husband got a Peroni I went for a Bellini and a single espresso to remember this place forever.
 Not that I am not already planning another visit soon.

-Next stop was Magnolia Bakery in West Village.
+The next stop was Magnolia Bakery in West Village.
 In case you don’t know, it’s considered the birthplace of cupcake madness.

-You need at least two more extra lives (or 15k more visits to the city to conquer its bakery with style) or simply try every single cupcake, cheesecake or divine cakes served in this tiny charming place.
+You need at least two more extra lives (or 15k more visits to the city to conquer its bakery with style) or simply try every single cupcake, cheesecake or divine cake served in this tiny charming place.